zcaiwei/RegChat/README.md

 ```
 ## Tutorials

 We have applied RegChat on datasets, here we give step-by-step tutorials for Simulation data application scenarios.
-And preprocessed datasets used can be downloaded from [Simudata](Simudata).
+And preprocessed datasets used can be downloaded from [Google Drive](https://drive.google.com/drive/folders/19h9z2ac-mLrL2B2YuFGmCphuXb4vaEE_).

 * [Multi-layer network inference of Simulation data](Tutorial/Simudata.ipynb)